Eashir/TableviewCellPartTwo/README.md

 1. Add a textlabel
 2. Set its `height` to >= 20
 3. Set its leading constraint as 16 to the ProfileImageView
+4. Hold control and drag from the label to the ProfileImageView to set its **Align Top** constraint